 Other alternatives to this:

-In this particular case, we could have said They want to tell
+In this particular case, we could have said He wants to tell you something important.

-Of which can sometimes be avoided, as in the following examples:
+can sometimes be avoided, as in the following examples:

 This alternative is much better than the one with whose